dev-aditya/Term-Papers-and-Notes/README.md

 # Term-Papers-and-Notes
+Hi there! 👋

-This repository contains my Term Ppaer reports and some extra files.
-I made during my course work at IISER Mohali.
+This repository is a treasure trove of my term paper reports and other goodies I created during my coursework at IISERM.
+I've carefully curated this collection, ensuring it's packed with valuable insights and resources.

-One missing from this file can be found  at https://github.com/dev-aditya/Neutrino-Mass-Models-PHY655-TermPaper
+Oh, and if you happen to notice a missing file, don't fret!
+You can find the one missing here: [https://github.com/xxxTermPaper](https://github.com/dev-aditya/Neutrino-Mass-Models-PHY655-TermPaper).

+I hope you find these resources helpful, whether you're a fellow student seeking knowledge or simply me revisiting my past work.
+Happy learning! 📚